ateismossss/Crimelife-RP-Voice-Support-Helper-Bot-.js/README.md

 You can add the mp3 under /assets (Important!: the file must be named audio.mp3!)

-Install the following packages in your CMD console!

-npm install discord.js @discordjs/voice ffmpeg-static

 Coded and skidded  by @ateismos :)